 Overages: Helpful Tool, Not a Shortcut

-Overages-adding extra amounts of certain nutrients-are common in gummy manufacturing because processing and storage can reduce potency over time.
-But overages shouldn’t be guessed.
-If they aren’t supported by stability data, they can create bigger problems than they solve.
+Overages—adding extra amounts of certain nutrients—are common in gummy manufacturing because processing and storage can reduce potency over time.
+But overages shouldn't be guesswork.
+Without stability data, they create bigger problems than they solve.

 Overages can influence taste and aroma, shift the chemistry of the gummy system, and complicate lot-to-lot consistency.
 At KorNutra, overage strategy is treated as part of a broader quality plan, tied to real manufacturing conditions and shelf-life expectations—not a blanket approach.